rizinorg/rizin/librz/inquiry/README.md

 Module implementing basic and advanced binary analysis.

-## TODO

-* Add final pass for analysis and integrate xrefs and other yield info in result

 ## Interpreter Notes

 Ideas for optimization (do not implement any of these without profiling first):